 Fruit Cocktail Spice Cake has been loved by my family for years!
 It's a spice cake with canned fruit cocktail added, topped with a sweet coconut topping.

 Today I bring you another recipe from my childhood - Fruit Cocktail Spice Cake.
 My mom made it for us kids when I was growing up, and her mom made it for her and her brothers when she was growing up.
 So this recipe has now been going strong for at least three generations.

-I’ve been wanting to share this recipe with you for a long time – Fruit Cocktail Spice Cake.
-My mom made it for us kids when I was growing up, and her mom made it for her and her brothers when she was growing up.
-So this recipe has now been made for 3 generations.
 I tried to find out where the recipe originally came from, but neither my mom nor my grandma could remember.
-My grandma's recipe is handwritten, with no clues as to who may have written it.
-Mine and my mom’s are typed out versions of that handwritten recipe, and now I'm putting it on the internet for all to see.
+My grandma's recipe is handwritten, with no clues as to where it came from or who wrote it.
+My mom and I have typed out versions of that handwritten recipe, and now I'm putting it on the internet for all to see.

 Well, a health food it is not, but delicious it sure is!
 I would not have been eating it for so long if it wasn't.
 However, not all agree.
-When I gave a piece to my 3 year old, this is the conversation that occured:
+When I gave a piece to my then 3-year-old, this is the conversation that followed:

 Me: "How do you like the cake?"

 C: "I can't wait to finish chewing!
 It tastes bad - don't make this again."

 I texted the conversation to my parents, and got the following response: